hasantayyar/bone-atlas/README.md

 Runs locally in your browser with offline support after setup.
 Open `./dist` folder for local browsing without any other dependency.

+## What's different than z-anatomy.com

+[https://www.z-anatomy.com](https://www.z-anatomy.com/) loads a big WebGl app and hard to use.
+This [https://hasantayyar.github.io/bone-atlas](https://hasantayyar.github.io/bone-atlas) version is light, based on [three.jst](https://threejs.org/) and easy to use.

 ## Credits

 - **Models:** [Z-Anatomy](https://github.com/Z-Anatomy/Models-of-human-anatomy), derived from BodyParts3D.